Through our partnership with IU Health, Ball State University is providing free virtual COVID-19 screenings to our faculty, staff and students.

 The test results should be available within a few days of specimen collection but could take longer depending on the volume of tests collected.

-The site at IU Health Ball Memorial is a drive-thru testing site.
+The site at IU Health Ball Memorial Hospital is a drive-thru testing site at this time.

 At this time, only PCR testing for COVID-19 is offered.